Recovery (1819 ship): Career

 Recovery, Wilson, master, arrived at Greenock on 5 October 1826 from Jamaica.
 She had left Jamaica on 5 August.
 On 7 September she experienced a dreadful gale during which she lost the sternboat, part of the bulwarks, two water casks and sundry articles.

 Loss

-Although the 1829 volume Lloyd's Register of showed a voyage to Bombay, that appears to have been an intention.
-There is readily available evidence for such voyage.
+Although the 1829 volume Lloyd's Register showed a voyage to Bombay, that appears to have been an intention.
+There is no readily available evidence for such voyage.

 On 28 August 1829 her crew abandoned Recovery, Patterson, master, in the Atlantic Ocean.
 A heavy sea had hit her on 24 August at 48°N 19°W, causing substantial damage and washing overboard one crew member and both her boats.
 She developed a leak that the pumps could not overcome, forcing her crew to abandon her.
 Lyra, May, master, rescued the 13 surviving crew members.
 Recovery was on a voyage from Trinidad to London.
 Lyra had been on her way to England from St Johns, New Brunswick and she brought the survivors into Plymouth.